 North fish creek discharge

-Figure 1

 Figure 1.
 Scatter plot of 28 recorded discharge and suspended sediments events in North fish creek near Ashland, Wisconsin from May/25/1989 to October/15/2002.

 There is a positive association between total suspended sediments and instantaneous discharge shown in Figure 1.
 There is a weak correlation due to many outliers in the plot but if the outliers were to be taken out of the mix there would be a strong correlation.